fabianlindfors/reshape/src/docs/actions/add-index.md

 - Indexes are created concurrently to avoid blocking
 - The index is immediately available after the start phase
 - For unique indexes, existing data must not have duplicates
-- Expressions and `where` predicates are passed to Postgres as written rather than being resolved by Reshape, so they reference the table's real columns.
-Avoid referencing a column which is being altered or renamed in the same migration: `alter_column` replaces the column rather than modifying it in place, so creating the index can fail, and an index that is created may be dropped again when the migration is completed
+- Expressions and `where` predicates reference columns by their current names, just like plain column entries.
+Columns which are added, altered or renamed earlier in the same migration can be referenced by their new names and the index follows them when the migration completes.
+Referencing a column which doesn't exist fails the migration